 - Salt and Pepper

-Puree the tomatoes in your blender and add them to the Instant Pot.
+- Puree the tomatoes in your blender and add them to the Instant Pot.
 Or for a chunkier sauce, just mash up the tomatoes with your hands and add them to the pot.
-Add the water; and salt, pepper and sugar to taste.
+Add salt, pepper and sugar to taste.